Football Official

 Doesn't make sense to me.

-Asked by J.Best almost 11 years ago
+Asked by J.Best about 11 years ago

 Based on what you're writing now, the Ref will give these options to the defense: